Trupanion Review: Is It Really Worth It?

 The standard Trupanion policies will reimburse 90% of your covered veterinary costs once you meet a pre-established deductible.

 Is this a smart way to take care of your pet?
-Here, we’ll help you decide whether Trupanion pet insurance is worth considering.
+In this review, we’ll help you decide whether Trupanion pet insurance is worth considering.

 - Diagnostic testing

-- Medications/supplements (must be prescribed by and purchase through a vet)
+- Medications/supplements (must be prescribed by and purchased through a vet)